GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         gcloud app regions list

     Choose a region that supports the [App Engine standard environment](https://cloud.google.com/appengine/docs/standard/).
-1. In the Cloud Platform Console, [create a bucket](https://cloud.google.com/storage/docs/creating-buckets) with `Regional` or `Multi-Regional` storage.
+1. In the Cloud Console, [create a bucket](https://cloud.google.com/storage/docs/creating-buckets) with `Regional` or `Multi-Regional` storage.
 The [storage class](https://cloud.google.com/storage/docs/storage-classes) does not matter as long as it is not `Nearline` or `Coldline`.
 This bucket is for storing the photos of your shared photo album.